RehanDias/sirekapC1-download/README.md

 ```

 2. The script performs similar operations as the JavaScript script, creating directories for administrative divisions, fetching data from the KPU API, and downloading the Form C1 images.

+### Differences

+While both scripts achieve the same goal of fetching and downloading Form C1 images from the KPU API, there are some differences in their implementation:

+- **Language**: The JavaScript script is written in Node.js, while the Python script is written in Python.
+- **Dependencies**: The JavaScript script requires the `axios` library for making HTTP requests, while the Python script uses built-in libraries such as `urllib.request` for the same purpose.
+- **Error Handling**: Error handling mechanisms may vary between the two scripts due to differences in language constructs and libraries used.

+## JavaScript Code Overview

+The JavaScript script (`sirekap-v.js`) consists of the following main components:

+1. **Download Functions**: Functions for downloading images from URLs with retry mechanisms.
+2. **Data Fetching**: Functions for fetching data from the KPU API and downloading images sequentially.
+3. **Main Execution**: The main function `fetchData()` to start the data fetching and image downloading process.

+## Python Code Overview

+The Python script (`sirekap-v.py`) comprises the following main components:

+1. **Download Function**: Function for downloading images from URLs with retry mechanisms.
+2. **Data Fetching**: Functions for fetching data from the KPU API and downloading images sequentially.
+3. **Main Execution**: The `fetch_data()` function to start the data fetching and image downloading process.

 ## Contributing